-If the applicant has changed their name but not yet replaced the ID that is being used on the full airside ID pass application, then the criminal record check should be carried out and the certificate should be issued in the current name (not the previous name on the ID).
+If the applicant has changed their name but not yet replaced the ID that is being used on the full airside ID pass application, then the criminal record check should be carried out and the confirmation should be issued in the current name (not the previous name on the ID).

 The application for the CRC asks for the current name and all previous names.
-You should check that previous names have indeed been declared, particularly when, it is the applicant or third-party vetting agency that has applied for a CRC on behalf of the sponsor company.
+You should check that previous names have indeed been declared, particularly when, it is the applicant that has applied for a CRC.
 Be aware of any deliberate attempt to deceive.
-It would be cost effective to make your checks prior to applying for the CRC to ensure that the check and certificate are valid.
+It would be cost effective to make your checks prior to applying for the CRC to ensure that the check is valid.